Moduli spaces of sheaves via affine Grassmannians

-The main contribution of this paper is to develop the method of infinite dimensional GIT to prove these theorems.
+The main contribution of this paper is to develop the method of infinite dimensional GIT to prove \Cref{thm:B}.
 It is inspired by the theory of infinite dimensional symplectic reduction \cite{atiyah-bott-yangmills, donaldson-surfaces}.
 In the case of vector bundles on a curve, the differential geometric picture uses the description of the stack as a quotient of an infinite dimensional space of connections by an infinite dimensional gauge group.
 The analogous uniformization theorem in algebraic geometry describes this stack as the quotient of a Beilinson-Drinfeld Grassmannian, an ind-projective ind-scheme which is a relative version of the affine Grassmannian.
-We prove the theorems above by constructing a ``higher dimensional" analog of the Beilinson-Drinfeld Grassmannian and applying ``geometric invariant theory" to the action of the infinite-dimensional group of rational maps $X \dashrightarrow \GL_N$ on these ind-projective ind-schemes.
+We prove the theorem above by constructing a ``higher dimensional" analog of the Beilinson-Drinfeld Grassmannian for each moduli problem and applying ``Geometric Invariant Theory" to the action of the infinite-dimensional group of rational maps $X \dashrightarrow \GL_N$ on these ind-projective ind-schemes.

+To our knowledge, the level of generality in which we construct moduli spaces of semistable pairs is new, although the question has been investigated in several more specific settings.
+The good moduli space of the semistable locus $\Pair^d(X)^{\nu \dash \mathrm{ss}}_{P}$ recovers the moduli spaces of Bradlow pairs considered in \cite{bradlow-pairs, thaddeus-verlinde} for curves, \cite{pt-stable-pairs} for Calabi-Yau threefolds, \cite{wandel-moduli-pairs} in the case of a complex projective variety, and \cite{kollar2009hulls} \cite[\S11]{bayer2019stability} \cite{lin2021decorated} when the stability parameter $\delta \gg 0$ (see also the related moduli spaces of coherent systems considered in \cite{le-potier-coherent-systems} for smooth projective varieties, and more recently in \cite{schmitt-coherent-systems}).

-To our knowledge, the level of generality in which we study $\Pair^d_{\cA}(X)_P$ is new, and the stratification is new in all instances.
-One interesting feature is that the canonical filtration of an unstable point in $\Pair^d_\cA(X)_P$ is not ``convex" in the way that the usual Harder-Narasimhan filtration of an unstable sheaf or $\Lambda$-module is (see Example \ref{example: filtration nonconvex pairs}).
+On the other hand, the stratification of $\Pair^d_{\cA}(X)_P$ is new, even in the more specific contexts mentioned above.
+One interesting feature is that the canonical filtration of an unstable point in $\Pair^d_\cA(X)_P$ is not necessarily ``convex" in the way that the usual Harder-Narasimhan filtration of an unstable sheaf or $\Lambda$-module is (see Example \ref{example: filtration nonconvex pairs}).
 This suggests that the stratification of $\Pair_\cA^d(X)_P$ cannot be constructed in the same way as the stratification of $\Coh^d(X)_P$.